Associate Professor

 Program Director for Architecture Ph.D.

-Charles L. Davis II is an associate professor of architectural history and criticism at UT Austin’s School of Architecture.
-He received his PhD in architecture from the University of Pennsylvania and an M.Arch and B.P.S. from the University at Buffalo.
+Charles L. Davis II is an associate professor of architectural history and criticism and Director of the Architecture PhD Program at UT Austin’s School of Architecture.
+He received his PhD in architecture from the University of Pennsylvania and an M.Arch from the University at Buffalo.
 His academic research excavates the role of racial identity and race thinking in architectural history and contemporary design culture.
-He has published articles and essays in Architectural Research Quarterly, Journal of the Society of Architectural Historians, Harvard Design Magazine, Log, Aggregate, Append-x and VIA.
+He has published articles and essays in Architectural Research Quarterly, Journal of the Society of Architectural Historians, Harvard Design Magazine, Log, Aggregate, Appendx and VIA.
+His research has been supported by the Graham Foundation, the Mellon Foundation, the Canadian Center for Architecture and the Center for Architecture in New York City.

 EDUCATION